mmccartney/cs378-open-source-software-engineering/plans/msandan.md

 ## Status

 * Trying to digest this [issue](https://github.com/geotrellis/curve/issues/3) to get a handle on first bulletpoint in Goal.
-Currently (2) in Plan
+Currently (3) in Plan

-* Finishing up the HilbertCurve's RangeQuery implementation, crossing out (2) in the plan
+* Finishing up the HilbertCurve's RangeQuery implementation and Benchmarks for zCurve, crossing out (2) in the plan

-* Adding benchmarks to zCurves
+* Adding benchmarks to zCurves to cover zRanges

 (1) in the plan has been mostly addressed by @brett61